Frequently Asked Questions

 How much of your donations actually goes to the cause?

-Pilots to the Rescue is a 501c3 non-profit and our intentions are to use all donations and monies received to support the cause of air rescue efforts.
+Pilots To The Rescue is a 501c3 non-profit and our intentions are to use all donations and monies received to support the cause of air rescue efforts.
 However, most of our volunteer pilots are private pilots and not available for hire.
-Thus, according to the FAA any monies paid or reimbursed to said pilots is considered compensation of flight and not allowable.
+Thus, according to the FAA any monies paid or reimbursed to said pilots are considered compensation of flight and not allowable.
 Unfortunately, this makes it very difficult to use donations for actual flight rescues.
 Private pilots are required to pay for rescue flights out of their own pocket and deem what portion is deductible on their personal tax returns.
-Thus, most of our donations go to supporting these rescue efforts, i.e. website development, marketing, promotional materials, events, etc.
+You can read more about this HERE.
+Thus, most of our donations go to running our organization and supporting these rescue efforts in any way we can.

 Are your pilots paid or reimbursed?